Wuadin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. More directories - Create a script that creates a directory called my_dir with permissions 751 in the working directory
 14. Owner and group - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories                      in the working directory
 15. Symbolic links  - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively
+16. If only         - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume